open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 a trace tree.
 Each trace contains a root span, which typically describes the entire operation and, optionally one or more sub-spans for its sub-operations.

+### Logging API

+OpenTelemetry does not introduce own API for logging.
+Instead it recommends to integrate with existing well-known logging library for each language.
+For .NET, the logging API is simply the  [Microsoft.Extensions.Logging API](https://docs.microsoft.com/dotnet/core/extensions/logging).

 ### Metrics API

 [Metrics